wlsf82/protractor-and-webrtc/README.md

 ### Create some low level test cases

 Some times, when creating tests for WebRTC applications we may need to check some informations that may not be available to the final users, but that may be available to the browser where the application is running.

+Some examples of these verifications can be:

+- Verifying that stream is active
+- Verifying that video autoplay is enabled
+- Verifying signaling connection
+- Verifying video tracking
+- Etc

-This will be the focus of the new tests that we will create.
+This kind of verifications will be the focus of the new tests that we will create.

 Update the `spec.js` file with the following new tests:

 ```
+it("should stream be active", () => {
+    const isStreamActive = browser.executeScript("return window.stream.active;");

+    expect(isStreamActive).toBe(true);
+});

 it("should autoplay video be enabled", () => {
     const isVideoAutoplayEnabled = browser.executeScript("const video = document.getElementById('camera'); return video.autoplay;");